Whimsy Stick

 Door manners

-Dog holds position before threshold instead of exploding through.
-Usually visible within one week of pre-door sessions.
+The dog holds position before threshold instead of exploding through.
+Usually visible within one week.

 Leash reactivity

-Larger threshold space and faster response to disengage cue when triggers appear.
+Larger threshold space and faster response to disengage cue.
 Two to three weeks for meaningful change.

 Car exits

-Dog holds wait at the open car door rather than launching out.
-One of the fastest transfers — usually within a week.
+The dog holds wait at the open car door rather than launching out.
+One of the fastest transfers from these drills.

 Guest greetings

-Dog can hold position under novel person arousal instead of jumping.
-Pairs well with a sit cue before the release to greet.
+The dog holds position under novel-person arousal instead of jumping.
+It pairs well with a sit cue before release.

 Off-leash recall